melloddy/pseudolabel_auxdata/README.md

 * `pseudolabel_threshold`: threshold to use to filter pseudolabels with low confidence, it should be greater to the minimum threshold 0.9. (default value : 0.9)

 ### Step 3: Run pipeline
-You can run the pipeline after configuring thr *config.json* file with the following command on the CLI:
+You can run the pipeline after configuring the *config.json* file with the following command on the CLI:

 ```bash
  pseudolabel-pipe -c config.json